meRfi®-GM

 Contents

-Escherichia coli (E. coli) belongs to the species in the healthy human gut; the abundance is middle: about 1.87% of all species in the healthy human gut
+Escherichia coli (E. coli) belongs to the dopamine-producing species and to the species in the healthy human gut; the abundance is middle: about 1.87% of all species in the healthy human gut

 References (Sources)